freeCodeCamp/chinese/chinese/articles/web3-curriculum-open-beta.md

 Soon it will be a smoother ride for anyone to learn these tools and concepts.
 But we wanted to first get something out there for the hardcore crowd.

 ## The Web3 Curriculum is in open beta.
-We welcome your feedback and bug reports.
+We welcome your feedback and bug reports

 Note that these are in open beta – meaning that we will continue to refine them with your feedback.